act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Failed example 5

-A set of two SVG `<a>` elements have the same accessible name but links to different resources:
+A set of two SVG `<a>` elements have the same accessible name but link to different resources:

 ```html
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">